Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 • Place the dandelion petals, citrus juice and zest into a one-gallon fermentation vessel.
 Add the yeast nutrient and pour the lukewarm sugar water over the top.

-• Siphon the wine into a clean container, leaving the yeast sediment behind.
-Allow the wine to ferment in secondary for at least 6 to 8 weeks, checking the water lock periodically to ensure that the water hasn’t evaporated.
+• Scoop off the floating dandelion petals, then siphon the wine into a clean container, leaving the sediment behind.
+Allow the wine to ferment in secondary for at least 6 to 8 weeks, checking the water lock periodically to ensure the water hasn’t evaporated.

-• Bottle the dandelion wine in corked wine bottles for longer storage, or flip top Grolsch bottles for tiny batches you’re not planning on storing long.
+• Bottle the dandelion wine in corked wine bottles for longer storage, or flip-top Grolsch bottles for small batches you’re not planning on storing long.

-• Allow the wine age in the bottle at least 2 months before drinking, ideally 6 months or more.
-Note: During aging, the wine should be kept somewhere cool-ish like a basement or closet on the north side of the house.
+• Allow the wine to age in the bottle at least 2 months before drinking, ideally 6 months or more.
+During aging, keep bottles somewhere cool like a basement or closet on the north side of the house (65 to 68 degrees F is ideal, but room temp is fine).

 Nutrition